zhu-jz/rodent_code/readme.txt

 VII.
 OPENING BOOK

-Since version 0.14 Rodent uses its own opening book, encoded in a rather inefficient manner.
-At startup, it reads two files: one of guide books written in a human readable format, stored in books folder, and bigbook.wtf using Rodent's own ugly format (hence the file extension).

-Rodent first looks for moves from the guide book, and if none is found, it falls back to big main book.
+Rodent uses two opening books: small guide books supplied in text format and main .bin books (polyglot format).
+It first looks for moves from the guide book, and if none is found, it falls back to big main book.

 Guide books encode one opening in each line, and its format looks like that: